Love is created not found. We naturally are attracted; but from attraction we build lasting love.

 Because we know little about new partners, we fill the gaps with bright idealistic qualities.
 We assume the best, assigning positive motivations, and ignoring a few blips of bothersome shortcomings.
 Over time, we bond, relying more on each other for security, forming a connection that creates the beginning of vulnerability.
 Character traits are illuminated, and flaws more apparent.
 Soon realities replace the idealistically filled gaps.
 The momentary illusions of stress free love dissipate with the frightening realization that our hurts, fears, and unhealthy desires still haunt our souls.
 Pasts still remain.

 The greater the childhood hurts, and the more traumatic the suffering, the greater the desire for an idealistic partner to gallantly will save us from reoccurring pains.
 Perhaps this hope drives the desire for a rapturous new lover that will solve the anxious lovers troubles.
 The fantasies block normal wisdom and skepticism.
 Some foolishly charge across several states to meet their proclaimed soul mate, recently discovered on-line.
 A few emotionally charged e-conversations seem sufficient to induce insanity.
 The hopeful (mostly unknown) lover seldom rescues the broken heart, eventually leaving more hurt in the wake.

-Perhaps those harboring an injured souls, who have deep fears of intimacy, may be less inclined to scrutinize potential partners.
+Perhaps those harboring an injured soul, who have deep fears of intimacy, may be less inclined to scrutinize potential partners.
 Their blindness creates a greater susceptibility to predators who purposely project perfection while hiding serious characteristic flaws; both partners hiding hurts, social fears, and unrealistic expectations until a bond of codependency is forged.
 The painful cycle then repeats causing further harm, dragging the couple to new depths of hell, denying the security desperately sought.
 Instead of healing, the new relationship inflicts new injuries.

 By mindfully watching our relationships, attuning to accompanying feelings and reactions, our inspection may illuminate warning signs early, unveiling dangerous incongruent behaviors and distorted explanations.